-Ok, so earlier I said this article would be helpful to just about anyone?
+Ok, at the beginning of this article I said it would be helpful to any couple’s wedding?
 Well I lied.
 If you are having a dry wedding, many of the ideas here are useless to you.
+I’m sorry.

-At first glance, having a drinking game at your wedding sounds like it would be reserved for college-age couples.
-But for some reason, when you hit your 50’s, drinking games become big again.
+Anyhow, at first glance, having a drinking game at your wedding sounds like it would be reserved for college-age couples.
+But for some reason, when you hit your 50’s and 60’s, drinking games become big again.

 This is a key moment.
 People are all together, they’re still buzzed from the kiss.
 Get everyone together for a champagne toast.
 If you don’t do it right after the ceremony, it will be hard to organize later.
 The bride/groom can give a quick toast and we’re done.